 How to Prepare a Pineapple:

 To cut a pineapple, start by cutting off the crown and bottom.
 Stand pineapple up and cut away the peel in strips, deep enough to remove the eyes.
 Cut in half lengthwise, then halve each half to give you four quarters.
 Cut out and discard the core from the center of each quarter.
-Cut into chunks and enjoy!
+Cut into chunks slices or bits or whatever you prefer and enjoy!

 Fun Facts About Pineapple: